junwatu/automated-content-generation/blogs/README.md

 The process of automating content generation is significantly simplified with the aid of AI.
 ChatGPT provides a service that generates content tailored to the user's specific input or we called it a **prompt**.
 User will input the prompt into a designated field and click the **"Generate"** button, which transmits the prompt to a Node.js server.
 The server then initiates a request to the OpenAI API to process and generate the content as requested.

+### Content Generation

+The user interface for this web application is a single page using React.js and Tailwind CSS.
+For easy prototyping both library provide by CDN.
 React.js makes it easy to manage user input and send the prompt data to the server for processing.

-### Content Generation
+If you look at the code below, any user data input will be handled by event handler `handleSubmit`.

 ```html
 <form